Imukua/sorting_algorithms/README.md

 - Implement at least four different sorting algorithms.
 - Explain the concept of Big O notation and evaluate the time complexity of an algorithm.
-- Select the best sorting algorithm for a given input.
+- Select the best sorting algorithm forr a given input.
 - Understand the concept of stable sorting algorithms.

 ## Resources 📚